What Is Tremelimumab?

 Tremelimumab is a human antibody that helps the immune system fight cancer.

-Antibodies are proteins in the immune system that recognize and attack foreign invaders such as bacteria, viruses and cancer cells.
+Antibodies are proteins in the immune system that recognize and attack foreign invaders.
+Examples include bacteria, viruses and cancer cells.

 The tremelimumab antibody activates an immune cell known as cytotoxic T lymphocytes (CTLs), or killer T cells.
 These immune cells kill cancer cells.